120 N. Trice Street,

 2 people favorited this theater

-The Gem Theatre opened on October 8, 1915 as a live theatre and later went on to movies.
+The Claudia Theatre opened on October 8, 1915 as a live theatre and later went on to movies.
+It was later renamed Rialto Theatre and then New Rialto Theatre before becoming the Gem Theatre.
 The building was purchased in 1992 by the Armstrong County Museum.
 It has been beautifully restored to its original decor.
 It is part of a six building museum and theatre.

 The theatre is equipped with VHS video projection, satellite and Dolby surround sound equipment.
 It has a small stage where live performances are also presented on a regular basis.
 The beautifully restored red velvet drapes highlight the stage area.
 It has been listed as a Texas Historical Site.